hphelion/docs.hpcloud.com/apispecs/nova/open_stack_compute_api.md

 Images can have metadata in the form of key/value pairs.
 This metadata can be queried and modified using operations of the [Image Metadata](#ImageMetadata) and [Image Metadata Item](#ImageMetadataItem) resources.

 ## 2.2 Volumes ## {#Section2_2}
 Nova volumes are persistent virtual images that can be attached to servers (similar to Amazon Elastic Block Store (EBS)).
 When attached to a server, the volume appears as a disk device on which a file system can be created.
-See XXX for more information on volumes.
+The Volumes extension to the Compute API is described by a separate document.

 ## 2.3 Network ## {#Section2_3}